Thank you for your participation!

 Building on the presentation of twino at CONNECT 2023, this year inpro GmbH will present the results of the further development of twino as a productivity tool for the sampling, validation and inspection of injection molding parts and processes.
 Through operational use and critical feedback from initial customers, twino’s measurement and testing functions were sharpened and improved.
 In particular, the recording of shrinkage, even over a longer period of time and especially for large automobile parts, and the checking of “part completeness” as difficult, repetitive and time-consuming inspection processes have been expanded.
 In this presentation we will introduce you to twino as a practical digital solution that supports and improves your workflows in engineering, simulation, sampling and ramp-up processes and we will inform you about the market launch of twino together with MF Software.

-Philipp Bruns, Envalior, Plastics Expert
+Dr.-Ing.
+Philipp Bruns, Envalior, CAE Expert

 Validation tool for injection moulding simulation